What is Fertility Preservation?

 Fertility preservation involves the freezing and storage of eggs, sperm, or embryos in hopes of creating biological children in the future.

-- Wish to pursue gender affirming treatment
+- Pursue gender affirming treatment

 - Have a genetic condition which can impair fertility

-- Will have to delay having children for any reason
+- Delay having children for any reason

-- We can expedite your referral and fertility preservation treatment process in time sensitive scenarios.
+- We expedite your referral and fertility preservation treatment process in time sensitive scenarios.
 Please ensure to specify this on your referral.

 The egg freezing process takes approximately two weeks complete.
 Similar to an IVF cycle, the patient undergoes frequent blood work and ultrasound monitoring at the clinic.
 Daily hormone injections are given to grow, recruit and mature multiple eggs.
 Once the eggs have reached adequate maturation, an Egg Retrieval procedure is scheduled to remove the eggs from the ovaries.
 The eggs are then immediately frozen and stored and can be thawed anytime in the future when the patient is ready to start their family.